-Ideally, it would be good to have access to the Lottery Simulator interactivity as you introduce and work on this problem.
-If this is not possible, you could simulate the lottery yourself by having numbered balls or digit cards in a bag.
+You could simulate the lottery yourself by having numbered balls or digit cards in a bag.
 You could pick out the 'winning' number yourself and record the results somewhere for all to see.

 What is the chance of winning our lottery?

 How many times would you expect to win in ten draws?

 How many times would you expect to win in twenty draws?

 How many times would you expect to win in fifty draws?